loukasdrosos/Seismic-Monitoring-Webapp/README.md

 Name it: Earthquake Data Fetch.

-Select Run whether user is logged on or not.
+When running the task, use the following user account: SYSTEM

 Check Run with highest privileges.

 Under the Triggers tab:

-Click New... → Choose Daily or Repeat task every 1 hour.
+Click New... → Choose Daily or Repeat task every 1 hour, or whenever you want the task to run.

 Set Start time as desired.